valfulton/Atlantic-ADSHADE-Peace/README.md

 Unless you con

-# NEAR Contract Local Development
+# NEAR Contract & Local Development

 Local development of the NEAR Contract has a few dependencies.
 You will need to have Rust installed and you will also need [cargo near](https://github.com/near/cargo-near).

-The contract provides only the basic methods to verify the API Layer's remote attesation (RA) quote coming from the TEE deployed on Phala Cloud.
+The contract provides only the basic methods to verify the Worker Agent's remote attesation (RA) quote coming from the TEE deployed on Phala Cloud.

-This is handled by the `verify` method in `lib.rs`.
-See the API Layer route in `pages/api/verify` for more information on where the data is gathered for this call.
+This is handled by the `register_worker` method in `lib.rs`.
+See the Worker Agent route `pages/api/verify` for more information on where the data is gathered for this call.

+## Futher Development

+The NEAR Contract stores the Worker Agent's SHA256 of the docker image, and the checksum (Phala Cloud Attestation Explorer link can be generated from this).

+Using the SHA256 code hash as the Worker Agent's main identifier, you can create the following:

+1. `require!(worker.hash === protocol.hash)` - method calls can only be called by verified Worker Agent
+1. Worker Agent group policy - multiple agents from multiple different TEE deployments can register with the same code hash
+1. Upgrade a Worker Agent - create a proposal for a new code hash, cooldown period for previous code hash (withdraw window)

 ## Running the test